GarcGustavo/PL_Project/README.txt

 Setting up Mapinator:
 Install Python 3.
-Install JetBrainís Pycharm.
+Install JetBrain‚Äôs Pycharm.
 Install Unity.
 Download PL_Project.zip from the GitHub page.
 Extract all the files.

 Running Mapinator:
-Open the folder PL_Project in JetBrainís Pycharm IDE.
+Open the folder PL_Project in JetBrain‚Äôs Pycharm IDE.
-Search for the text file called ìMapinatorCode.txtî and write your code there.
+Search for the text file called ‚ÄúMapinatorCode.txt‚Äù and write your code there.
 When the code is ready, run the MainClass.py.
-Search for the ìoutputî folder and import all the scripts to Unity.
+Search for the ‚Äúoutput‚Äù folder and import all the scripts to Unity.

 Language Reference Manual